tudelft3d/pprepair/README.md

 ## What is pprepair?

-pprepair (planar partition repair) takes a set of polygons and ensures that they form a valid planar partition, made of valid polygons and having no gaps or overlaps.
+pprepair (*p*lanar *p*artition repair) takes a set of polygons and ensures that they form a valid planar partition, made of valid polygons and having no gaps or overlaps.
 It can be used as a validator, telling of problems in individual polygons or in the planar partition, and also as an automatic repair tool, outputting a set of polygons that do form a valid planar partition.
 If you are only interested in repairing individual polygons, have a look at [prepair](https://github.com/tudelft-gist/prepair).

 ## What is a planar partition and why is it important to have valid planar partitions?